LucaScheller/VFX-UsdSurvivalGuide/docs/src/pages/core/composition/livrps.md

 Let's look at how sublayers are used in native USD:

 When creating a stage we have two layers by default:
-- **Session Layer**: This is a temp layer than doesn't get applied on disk save.
+- **Session Layer**: This is a temp layer that doesn't get applied on disk save.
 Here we usually put things like viewport overrides.
 - **Root Layer**: This is the base layer all edits target by default.
 We can add sublayers based on what we need to it.
 When calling `stage.Save()`, all sublayers that are dirty and not anonymous, will be saved.

 How are sublayers setup in Houdini?